researchdata-se/docs.researchdata.se/docs/metadata/index.md

     ---

-    Structured metadata in xml with recomended fields from DataCite 4.6.
+    Structured metadata in XML with recommended fields from DataCite 4.6.

     ➡️ [More information](./datacite-xml.md)